pip-services/pip-services-docs/content/en/net/rpc/auth/_index.md

 ### Classes

 #### [BasicAuthorizer](basic_authorizer)
-This class provides two methods: one to grant access to everyone and another to grant access to authorized users.
+This class contains two methods: one to grant access to everyone and another to grant access to authorized users.

 #### [OwnerAuthorizer](owner_authorizer)
-This class provides access granting methods to owners and administrators.
+This class contains access granting methods to owners and administrators.

 #### [RoleAuthorizer](role_authorizer)
-This class provides methods to check on a user’s roles
+This class contains methods to check on a user’s roles

 </div>